 Introduction

 Endometriosis is the presence of endometrial glands and stroma outside the uterine cavity.
 The prevalence of endometriosis is rising to 10% in women of reproductive age.
 Endometriosis can affect fertility in 30% of women [1].
-The pathology can be pelvic and extra pelvic endometriosis.
+TThe pathology can be pelvic or extra pelvic endometriosis.
 The most common sites affected by pelvic endometriosis are the ovary and pelvic peritoneum.
 It may result in ovarian chocolate cysts (endometrioma) and pelvic adhesions [2].

 Aim

-Design: This prospective cohort study was done in a private hospital in Saudi Arabia from January 2022 to December 2022.
+Design: This prospective cohort study was done in a private hospital in Saudi Arabia from January 2021 to December 2021.

 Patients and Methods